Faculty Director of the Hamel Center for Undergraduate Research; Professor, Department of Molecular, Cellular and Biomedical Sciences

 Dr. Jennifer Lee holds a master’s degree in English from Michigan State University and a doctorate in comparative literature-medieval studies from the State University of New York at Stony Brook.
 She is retired from the English department of the University of New Hampshire and has extensive experience in writing, researching and editing in both the humanities and the sciences.
 She has been a senior editor of Inquiry since its first issue in 2005.

 Sarah Milicia is perhaps the modern day Renaissance woman.
-A sophomore in the University Honors Program, Sarah is majoring in English and minoring in Italian.
-A Fairfield, Connecticut, native, she chose the University of New Hampshire for its unique ability to foster a dynamic range of interests.
-With this in mind, it is no surprise that Sarah is highly involved in an impressive scope of activities.
-On any given day, you may find Sarah composing a creative piece for the campus literary journal or practicing hard with UNH’s crew team.
+A junior and member of the University Honors Program, Sarah is majoring in English and minoring in Italian.
+The Fairfield, Connecticut native chose the University of New Hampshire for its unique ability to foster a dynamic range of interests.
+With this in mind, it is no surprise that Sarah is highly involved in a wide scope of activities.
 Her true love, though, is poetry, and she reads and writes poetry whenever possible, citing it as a simple mechanism for self-expression.
-Sarah, as a first-year Inquiry editorial board member, hopes to become immersed in the editing and research writing realms.
-She also has a fervent interest in the publishing industry.
-As she continues to succeed at UNH—both inside the classroom and out—Sarah will surely realize the ideals of her Renaissance predecessors by embracing all knowledge and opportunities for self-development.
+Sarah, as a second-year Inquiry board member, is excited to be back with the Inquiry team as an editor/reader for all the articles.
+While she still has the travel bug after spending her summer in Cambridge, England, and her fall semester in London, she is very happy to be back on campus at UNH.